Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other

 - Yellow-green, green, and blue-green

 Similarly, you could choose to use only cool colors or warm colors.
-Toning with a color that is harmonious to the hue of your painting's subject creates a sense of balance, order, and tranquility.
-However, it will produce little color-contrast and visual interest.
+Toning with a color that is harmonious with the hue of your painting's subject creates a sense of balance, order, and tranquility.
+However, it will produce little color contrast and visual interest.
 When toning with a harmonious color, it may be a good idea to create excitement by emphasizing value differences and using textural strokes.

 Advantages of Bright Ground Tones